Let’s Make Low FODMAP Honey Roasted Chili Lime Chicken Wings

 Remove from oven and sprinkle with remaining lime juice and zest and serve immediately.

 - Don't be afraid of recipes that have small amounts of foods that have high FODMAP designations in larger amounts.
-Honey is low FODMAP in small amounts and if you stick to the serving size of these muffins, the muffin will still be low FODMAP
+Honey is low FODMAP in small amounts and if you stick to the serving size of these wings, they will still be low FODMAP

 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.
 For a more detailed explanation, please read our article Understanding The Nutrition Panel Within Our Recipes.